fizzwidget/faction-friend/readme.txt

 INSTALLATION: Put the GFW_FactionFriend folder into your World Of Warcraft/Interface/AddOns folder and launch WoW.

 FEATURES:
-	- Automatically switches the Blizzard builtin reputation watch bar (i.e. the "Show as experience bar" option in the Reputation pane)...
+	- Automatically switches the Blizzard builtin reputation watch bar (i.e. the "Show as experience bar" option in the Reputation pane) when you gain reputation.
-		- When entering certain zones.
-(Argent Dawn in Plaguelands, Cenarion Expedition in Coilfang Reservoir instances, etc.)
-		- When gaining reputation.
-(If gaining reputation with multiple factions at once, the bar will switch for only the first.)
+		- If gaining reputation with multiple factions at once, the bar will switch to whichever faction gained the most.
-		- When equipping a faction's tabard (i.e. tabards which apply reputation gains in dungeons to that faction).
 		- Factions marked as "Inactive" in the reputation pane won't be automatically switched to.

 	- Enhances the reputation watch bar with extra shading and a marker to show how much reputation you can readily gain by turning in and/or using items in your bags or bank.
 		- Mousing over the reputation watch bar (or the aforementioned marker) will show a summary of the reputation points that can be earned through turning in or consuming items.